 The National Institute of Population and Social Security Research recently claimed that 24% of Japanese men hadn’t married by the age of 50, compared to 14% of women.
 The 2015 National Fertility Survey (of unmarried men and women aged 18 to 34) shows that 60% of men – and 50% of women – stated they “do not want to get married yet.”
 48% of men answered “I do not think I will be lonely even if I continue living alone” – 10 point up from 1997.

-Read more: A sensory journey to Japan
+Read more: The Ultimate Solo Travel Guide to Japan

 Kazuhisa Arakawa, Solo Activity Men Research Project Leader at marketing company Hakuhodo Inc and author of Super-Solo Society: The Shock of the Unmarried Nation, Japan, thinks this is just the beginning.